Chicago Park District: Museums in the Park

 In addition, the district's parks host the free admission Lincoln Park zoological park, the Garfield Park Conservatory, and the Lincoln Park Conservatory.

 Government

 The Chicago Park District's seven Commissioners govern the district.
 Under the Chicago Park District code, the Commissioners have a fiduciary duty to act, vote on all matters, and govern the Park District in the best interest of the Park District.
-The Commissioners appoint the General Superintendent & Chief Executive Officer.
-On May 11, 2022, Rosa Escareño was appointed to the position.
+The Mayor appoints the General Superintendent and CEO and the Board of Commissioners confirm the appointment.
+In February 2025, Alderman Carlos Ramirez-Rosa was appointed by Mayor Brandon Johnson and confirmed by the Board of Commissioners to succeed retiring superintendent Rosa Escareño in April 2025.

 Lifeguard Service

 The Chicago Lifeguard Service, or the Chicago Park District Beaches and Pools Unit, employs over 1000 as aquatics staff during the summer and 300 year round to protect the lives of patrons.
 Lifeguards are stationed at 23 beaches on Lake Michigan plus one inland beach, as well as, 26 indoor and 51 outdoor pools at city parks and 15 pools in public schools.
 The Service is the largest municipal lifeguard force in the world and is regularly observed by representatives from Japan, Australia, Ireland, Germany, California, Florida and other locales.
 The Service also covers more waterfront than any other individual lifeguard force in the world; Chicago beaches cover over 26 miles of the lakefront.